Rent safe and private dog parks hosted by locals

 Grooming Needs | Moderate Maintenance

 German Shepherds need regular grooming, like brushing and periodic baths.
 They have a medium-length double coat, including an outer coat that needs regular brushing and washing.
 They can be prone to shedding and loose hair.
+As cold-weather breeds, their thick coats help protect them from harsh conditions.

 To keep their coat healthy and up to breed standards, include brushing in their daily routine as well as seasonal grooming with the help of a professional.
 Of the coat types for common breeds, the coat grooming for GSDs is relatively straightforward.